Applications for the 2024-2025 Academic Year are accepted from November 1, 2023 to March 4, 2024.

-- Be unconditionally admitted into a master’s degree program at Salem State University (required).
+- Accept an offer of unconditional admission into a master's degree program at Salem State University (required).
 Graduate certificates do not fulfill this requirement.

 - Enrollment in at least six graduate credits each semester (required).

 - Minimum 3.0 undergraduate or 3.5 graduate GPA (preferred).

 - Students may not have more than one assistantship position at a time.

 - Current Salem State University employees are not eligible for assistantships.

 Assistantships are awarded for one academic year — fall and spring semesters — and may be renewable for a second year.